fangwei123456/spikingjelly/README.md

         return self.fc(x)
 ```

 This simple network with a Poisson encoder can achieve 92% accuracy on MNIST test dataset.
 Read [the tutorial of clock driven](https://spikingflow.readthedocs.io/zh_CN/latest/tutorial_en.clock_driven.html) for more details.
-You can also run this code in Python terminal:
+You can also run this code in Python terminal for training on classifying MNIST:

 ```python
 >>> import SpikingFlow.clock_driven.examples.lif_fc_mnist as lif_fc_mnist